 “What do you want to be when you grow up?”
 As a child, you likely heard this question.
-As adults, we still ask children this question as a way to better understand their creative young minds along with their hopes and dreams for the future.
+As adults, we still ask children this question to better understand their creative, young minds along with their hopes and dreams for the future.
 We – and they, even from a young age – inherently understand that our career path often becomes a strong part of our identity.

 Yet, how many people do you know who actually feel a deep sense of belonging at their current job?
-Unfortunately, about one-third of U.S. employees are not engaged in their work for a variety of reasons.
+That their unique identity is welcomed, appreciated and utilized.
+Unfortunately, only one-third of U.S. employees are engaged in their work and that number continues to drop.
+Even more concerning is that 70% said they would leave their current job for something more fulfilling.
 Many don’t feel a strong connection with their company or the mission.
 That’s why it is even more important for the social sector to act now to find these individuals so we can attract and retain the best talent for our cause.

 In our recent blog, Why Turnover Should Be a Key Metric for the Social Sector, we shared our concern that the turnover rate in the social sector was getting higher.
 Overall, people are changing jobs more often, and it is becoming lucrative to do so.
-According to ADP Research Institute, job hoppers in 2015 saw a 6.5 percent increase in wages compared to those who didn’t.
-For millennials, the difference is even greater – with job hoppers under 25 seeing wage increases of 17.5 percent.
-While turnover is a workforce trend, we as a sector need to ensure that it does not impede our ability to attract, hire and keep talent, which continues to be the biggest differentiator between good and great social sector organizations.
-To help organizations address this issue, John Troy of WorkMonger and I developed a checklist of questions to continue the conversation about talent within your organization.
+According to various research sources, job hoppers often see a 17.6 percent increase in wages compared to those who didn’t.
+For millennials (who are sometimes referred to as the “job hopping generation,” the difference is even greater – job hoppers under 25 are seeing wage increases of 20 percent.
+While turnover is a workforce trend, as a sector we need to ensure that it does not impede our ability to attract, hire and keep talent, which continues to be the biggest differentiator between good and great social sector organizations.
+To help organizations address this issue, John Troy of WorkMonger and I developed a checklist to spur conversation about talent within your organization.
 We encourage your board and management team to compare this list against your personnel practices and address your weakest areas.

 - How do you currently attract talent?
 Do you post on job boards or your website?
-Do you hire a recruiter?
+Do you hire a recruiter or use in-house resources?
 Do you network and keep a short list of “rising stars”?
 We suggest focusing on the recruitment method(s) that nets the best talent.
 It is likely to vary based on position.
+We also suggest tracking metrics on your recruitment rates, especially for high-impact positions.

 - How often does your first choice accept your offer?
 We believe they should accept 80 percent of the time.
-When they don’t accept your offer, we suggest you ask first-choice candidates why to learn what you can do to improve.
-Remember that the interview process is not only the candidate’s opportunity to sell you on why they are a great fit for the role, it’s also your opportunity to sell the candidate on your mission and why they should want to join your team.
+When they don’t accept your offer, ask first-choice candidates why to learn what you can do to improve.
+Remember that the interview process is not only the candidate’s opportunity to sell you on why they are a great fit for the role, it is also your opportunity to sell the candidate on your mission and why they should want to join your team.
+You need to know why candidates, especially those who are “rising stars” are not choosing your organization.

 - Do you have an intern program to attract and try out talent?
 If not, check to see if your local college or mayor’s office has a program that you can apply for.